bark-ruffalo/scanner/templates/crypto-analysis-prompt.md

 - if the creator's allocation is less than 10% or more than 50% of the total supply, you should rate it much lower unless the tokenomics explains why it's reasonable
 - if the creator's allocation is less than 5% and this pretends to be a serious investment instead of a memecoin, return 0
 - if the creator's allocation is more than 80% of the total supply, return 0
+- the token supply is irrelevant, since it's the actual fully-diluted market cap that matters to investors
 </rules>

 Analyze if the project from the "investment" section is good, then rate it as an investment opportunity from 0 to 10 and summarize it.
 Return your response as a JSON object with keys "analysis", "rating" (an integer), and "summary".
 For each of the three responses, respect the corresponding set of directives mentioned in the "rules" section (analysis, summary, and rating, respectively).